revbayes/revbayes.github.io/tutorials/fig/timefig_dating.md

 This tutorial explores how to perform a biogeographic dating analysis using the TimeFIG model.
 In its simplest form, this procedure jointly estimates phylogenetic divergence times, molecular substitution rates, biogeographic rates, and ancestral species ranges.
 The tutorial provides a conceptual background on challenges related to dating molecular phylogenies, alternative techniques for dating, and a framework to assess the sensitivity of divergence time estimates to methodological assumptions.

-{% section Background on molecular dating %}
+{% subsection Background on biogeographic dating %}

 Genetic data are critical to estimate phylogenetic relationships among living species.
 In general, genetic content is more similar among closely related species, and less similar among more highly divergent species.
 As mutations accumulate within a genome that is inherited across generations over time, the distances in genetic similarity will increase as phylogenetic lineages increasingly diverge over time.